javenschuetz/nathans-mean-bootstrapper/README.md

 6. seed the db with some dummy data (for now)
 	- `node scripts/seed_database.js`
 	- this script is not idempotent and should not be run more than once

+# setup on windows

+1. Microsoft Store - download Ubuntu 18.04 LTS
+2. install windows subsystem for linux
+3. set up ssh keys and then clone git repo
+4. continue as above